pedrorigon/marlim3/docs/user-guide/boundary-conditions.md

 ## Inlet by Sources (No Inlet Boundary Object)

 Instead of imposing conditions at the first endpoint, fluid can enter through sources positioned along the production line.
-This is common for wells where inflow enters at a reservoir-coupled location rather than at pipe coordinate zero.
+This is useful for wells where inflow enters at a reservoir-coupled location rather than at pipe coordinate zero.

 Typical source-based inlet choices: